BBBManager/standalone-agent/README.md

 standalone-agent
 ================

-The standalone agent is a webapp that run on tomcat, togheter with bigbluebutton webapp.
+The standalone agent is a webapp that run on tomcat, together with bigbluebutton webapp.